-IPL 2023: Virat Kohli sets record for most centuries in the IPL – ‘In this form, he stands alone’
+IPL 2023: Virat Kohli sets record for most centuries in the IPL with back-to-back tons

 “We would have taken that with both hands once we were five wickets down through the middle overs with Anuj as the last recognised batsman left.
 We pretty much pulled things back nicely towards the end.
 We targeted 190 when we lost five, but getting close to 200 is a very competitive score and a winnable score for me,” Kohli said.

-It is, of course, a must-win for RCB after MI defeated SRH earlier in the day.
-Any other result will end the team’s tournament on Sunday.
+It was, of course, a must-win for RCB after MI defeated SRH earlier in the day.
+And a defeat ended their campaign.

-Kohli became the first batter to score two centuries in the ongoing season of IPL.
-And only the third batter to score consecutive centuries in IPL.
+Kohli became the first batter to score two centuries in the ongoing season of IPL and Gill joined him soon after.
+And Kohli was only the third batter to score consecutive centuries in IPL, also joined by Gill soon after.

 Centuries in IPL 2023